sandro-salzmann/rtsocket-client/README.md

 # rtsocket-client

-> react client component for rtsocket, a socket.io wrapper for real time communication between multiple endpoints
+> react client component for rtsocket, a socket.io wrapper that enables easy synchronization of a data source between multiple clients

 ## Usage